getsentry/sentry-javascript/MIGRATION.md

 # Upgrading from 7.x to 8.x

+## Dropping Support for React 15

+Sentry will no longer officially support React 15 in version 8.
+This means that React 15.x will be removed from`@sentry/react`'s peer dependencies.

 ## Removal of deprecated API in `@sentry/nextjs`

 The following previously deprecated API has been removed from the `@sentry/nextjs` package: